 Site 4: Middle Management

-Very similar to site 3 and 5.
-The trail down is wide and short.
+This site is nice for pulling vehicles in and around.
+It loops around some trees in the center.
+The trees to the east and North are all alders so it has limited shade in the morning when there aren't leaves on the trees (winter and early spring) The trail down is wide and short.
 There is a small opening with a nice view of the river and it's quiet.
 A great place to listen to the flow of the river and the beat of your heart.

 Site 5: Conference Room